jpasqua/FauxVT/README.md

 The STL files for FauxVT can be found on [printables](https://www.printables.com/model/940494-faux-vt100-raspberry-pi-based-emulator-fits-inside).

 ***This model may not be used for commercial purposes as noted in the license***.

+## Potential Future Work

+* **Audio**: Add an internal audio amp and speaker.
+You ought to be able to [set up an external bluetooth speaker or headphones](https://www.okdo.com/project/set-up-a-bluetooth-speaker-with-a-raspberry-pi/) to get sound.
+In the future I may add an internal audio amp and speaker.